takagi/cl-cuda/README.markdown

 Since cl-cuda is not registered on Quicklisp yet, please

-    git clone git clone git://github.com/takagi/cl-cuda.git
+    git clone git://github.com/takagi/cl-cuda.git

 to install it.

-Before using cl-cuda, you must specify where **libcuda** dynamic library is and where nvcc compiler is.
+Before using cl-cuda, you must specify where libcuda dynamic library is and where nvcc compiler is.
 Please change the related part of src/cl-cuda.lisp.
 I will make better way to specify them later.

 I will write more about installation later.